 Some of you may not view this as a critical issue since you find clowns to be scary.
 Apparently this is a common phobia.
 To you folks I say grow up.
 It’s a guy with a wig, fake nose and big shoes for crying out loud.
 The wolfman, that guy is scary.
 When a clown crosses the line he’s just annoying.
 See the difference?
 Anyway, according to the World Clown Association the number of clowns has dropped 28% since 2004.
 According to a spokesman for the association, younger people just aren’t entering the profession as they view $300 for working an afternoon kids party as not worth the effort.
 I guess the wage scale at the Gap is a lot higher than the $75/hour you’d make for four hours of making balloon animals and shooting some seltzer down your pants.

 Naturally, as disturbing as this clown shortage is, the ripple effect is even worse.
 For example, what happens to those businesses that make those big clown shoes?
 Those are real people with families that make those giant red high tops, and what is going to happen to them?
 When making oversized footwear is your only marketable skill, just how well are you going to fare in today’s job market.
 Aren’t 90 million people out of the workforce enough?
 I can’t even imagine what this is going to do to the fright wig and rubber nose industries.
 I don’t think the phrase “economic carnage” does justice to this financial collapse of the clown and clown related industries.
 Shouldn’t these folks be eligible for a bailout?
+Cannabis dispensaries are starting to pop up all over the East Coast as more states continue to legalize marijuana.
 If we can provide billions to prop up banks, financial institutions and the current victim de jour, health insurance providers, aren’t these displaced workers of the mirth making industry due their share?
 Let’s show a little compassion here people.

 This dearth of clowns is also going to have a negative impact on some of our most valued and loved institutions.
 For example, if there aren’t enough clowns will circuses still need three rings?
 Or imagine having to explain to your kids why it used to be so funny when that tiny car came wheeling into view.
 I guess it literally is just a “clown car” when only one disembarks from it.
 Isn’t it sad when the old vestiges of our culture slowly fade away?